blitz-js/blitz/CONTRIBUTING.md

 Every week Blitz contributors meet in a video call to discuss progress and ideas.

-While the contributor video call is mainly for those contributing or want to start contributing.
+The contributor video call is mainly for those contributing or want to start contributing.
 However anyone is welcome to join and listen!

 #### The timezone